Expository Text Generation: Imitate, Retrieve, Paraphrase

 Our contributions can be summarized as follows:

-\textbf{1)} We introduce the task of expository text generation, which aims to generate a factual document that clearly informs readers about a specified topic. \\ \textbf{2)} We propose the \textbf{IRP} framework to address the challenges of expository text generation.
-IRP iteratively and explicitly tackles the key steps of content planning, fact selection, and faithful rephrasing. \\ \textbf{3)} Through extensive experiments on three diverse datasets, we demonstrate that IRP produces highly factual documents, both in terms of automated metrics and human evaluation, while also adhering to the style of the expository document domain. \\ \textbf{4)} We conduct ablation studies and investigate the factual errors produced by IRP to suggest new directions for expository text generation research.
+\textbf{1)} We introduce expository text generation, which aims to generate a factual and organized document that clearly informs readers about a specified topic. \\ \textbf{2)} We develop the \textbf{IRP} framework to address the challenges of expository text generation.
+IRP iteratively and explicitly performs the key steps of content planning, retrieval, and paraphrasing. \\ \textbf{3)} We curate three new, diverse datasets to facilitate research on factuality and style in text generation. \\ \textbf{4)} In our experiments, we show that IRP produces highly factual texts that adhere to the style of the expository document domain.
+Further, we conduct an ablation study and an error analysis to suggest future paths for expository text generation research. \\